jbeluch/xbmcswift2/docs/quickstart.rst

 The above code is a fully functioning XBMC addon (not that it does much!).
 So what does the code do?

-1. After importing the Plugin class, we create our plugin instance.
-The arguments are, ``addon name``, ``addon id`` (ids should be according to XBMC's documentation <http://here>).
-The third argument is the actual filepath, which xbmcswift2 uses for some functionality behind the scenes.
+1. After importing the Plugin class, we create our plugin instance. xbmcswift will parse the proper addon name and id from the addon.xml file.

 2. We are using the ``plugin.route`` decorator on the ``index`` function.
 This binds a url path of '/' to the index function. ('/' is the default URL